LTUC/amman-dotnet-401d2/curriculum/class-17/facilitator/README.md

 ## Preparation

+Todays demo will be done workshop style, so ensure that the students have access to the starter code in the class repository

+You'll find this in the `demo` folder under `workshop-starter-code`

+As you will do, have the students create a new repository and copy the demo files there, as you'll be deploying from this repo to Azure

 ## Lecture Outline

 Below is the expected lecture outline and flow.
 One possible way to present this material is documented in the [example lecture](../LECTURE-NOTES.md) notes.